wavebreaker-lucas/esg_gp_be/README-EVIDENCE.md

 ## Best Practices for Evidence Management

-1. **Always specify the reporting period** when uploading evidence files
+1. **Always specify the reference path** when uploading evidence files
 2. **Use per-metric uploads** to organize evidence files by the metrics they support
 3. **Enable OCR for utility bills** to extract consumption data and period when appropriate
 4. **Review OCR results before applying** to ensure accuracy
 5. **Explicitly apply OCR data** only when needed - never rely on automatic application
 6. **Set appropriate analyzer IDs** for metrics to improve extraction accuracy
-7. **Use period matching** by ensuring evidence periods match the reporting periods of submissions
+7. **Use reference path matching** by ensuring evidence reference paths match the JSON data structure of submissions

 ## Technical Implementation Details

 1. All evidence is initially created as standalone (without a submission)
-2. The `metric_id` is stored in the `ocr_data` field as `intended_metric_id`
-3. Evidence is attached to submissions during form completion and batch submission
+2. Evidence is attached to submissions during form completion and batch submission
-4. The system never automatically applies OCR data to submissions, only attaches the evidence files
+3. The system never automatically applies OCR data to submissions, only attaches the evidence files
-5. Template submission no longer handles evidence attachment as this happens at the form level
+4. Template submission no longer handles evidence attachment as this happens at the form level

 ## Migration Notes